Acupuncture for Headaches & Migraine

 Headaches in my experience are generally very responsive to acupuncture, and I always find them interesting complaints to treat.
 I begin by finding out from you all about the nature of your headaches.
 Often they will have been going on for a while, and you’ll be readily able to answer questions about their characteristics.
 You may or may not have a diagnosis from your doctor, but one of my jobs is to formulate a Chinese medical diagnosis.
 I will ask you about the location of the pain (eg forehead, temples, back), its nature (eg dull, heavy, throbbing), any accompanying symptoms (eg nausea, visual disturbance), any trigger factors (eg stress, weather, tiredness, tight shoulders), and timing (eg time of day, weekdays, weekends, premenstrually, even a seasonal surge).

 We will cover any medication you have tried and any other treatment to date.
 We will examine your health and wellbeing in a wider sense, to see whether there is anything else which I might connect with your headaches.
+A suggestion for example, has emerged from research by the University of Maryland, that there may be an association between prescription drugs used to reduce stomach acid eg omeprazole, and an increased chance of migraines.

 I will usually offer treatment weekly for a set period, or twice per week initially if your headaches are particularly severe and frequent.
 I might ask you to keep a simple headache diary so that as the weeks go by, we can measure your progress.
 There will usually be some lifestyle recommendations to help you as well.